What Makes it Hazardous?

 - For small amounts of latex paint, let it dry and put it in the trash; if there is much left in the can, you will need to add cat litter, sand or dirt to speed the process and ensure complete drying.
 Please note: You MAY NOT put liquid wastes (even liquid under a dry top film) in your trash!

-- Household Hazardous Waste Collection Event: April 23, 2016 accepts oil-based paints and related products, but NOT LATEX products.
+- Household Hazardous Waste Collection Even accepts oil-based paints and related products, but NOT LATEX products.

 - Put empty cans from paints, stains and varnishes in your trash.